-The Group separately presents certain items on the face of the income statement as exceptional as it believes it assists investors to understand underlying performance and aids comparability of the Group's result between periods.
-Exceptional items are one-off material or unusual non-recurring transactions or events.
+The Company separately presents certain items on the face of the income statement as exceptional as it believes it assists investors to understand underlying performance and aids comparability of the Company's result between periods.
+Exceptional items are one-off material or unusual non-recurring transactions and events.